tower/guides/guides/element.md

   });
 ```

-Then we can instantiate the paginator like this:
+Then we can instantiate the pager like this:

 ```js
 var pager = element('pager').init();